pnotequalnp/curve/README.md

 ```

 ### Flags
 Curve currently suports the `--version` flag as well as the `--fillGuild` flag.
-The `--fillGuild` flag takes a guild ID as an argument and populates the databases with all current users of that guild.
+The `--fillGuild` flag takes a guild ID as an argument and populates the database with all current users of that guild.